jffng/convert-docx-md-jats/README.md

 ## Contributing

 Feel free to modify the script for your specific needs.
 The code is well-documented and modular for easy customization.

+When contributing:
+1. Update the version using the version manager
+2. Add your changes to the CHANGELOG.md
+3. Follow semantic versioning principles